-- You must wear eye protection when you mix, load, or apply pesticides; clean or repair equipment; or flag for an aerial application. - Types of eye protection can be safety glasses (with temple and brow protection), goggles, a face shield, or a full-face mask.
-Pilots can use a visor for eye protection.
+- You must wear eye protection when you mix, load, or apply pesticides and clean or repair equipment that was used for pesticides. - Types of eye protection can be safety glasses (with temple and brow protection), goggles, a face shield, or a full-face mask.